emtneutrino/races/README.md

 If you want to leave a race you joined, type `/races leave`.
 If you leave after the race has started you will DNF.

+To toggle the display of the speedometer, type `/races speedo`.

 Leaving a race or finishing it does not clear its waypoints.
 If you like the race, you can save it by typing `/races save nicerace`.

-Multiple races can be registered and started simultaneously.
+Multiple races can be registered and started simultaneously by different players.

-`load`, `save`, `overwrite`, `delete` and `list` operate on your private list of races.
-No one else will be able to modify your private list.  `loadPublic`, `savePublic`, `overwritePublic`, `deletePublic` and `listPublic` work like the private versions but operate on the public list of races.
-All players have access to the public list of races.

 LICENSE
 -------